brightface/ras_car/README.md

 # raspberry_car
-created by raspberry and a lot of sensor are uesd.
+made by raspberry and a lot of sensor are uesd.